DanielElbaz1995/Ball_Track/README.md

 #  Project Overview

-A Raspberry Pi runs a real-time object detection model using TensorFlow Lite. \n The camera captures frames, and the TF-Lite model detects the ball's position (center X).
+A Raspberry Pi runs a real-time object detection model using TensorFlow Lite.
+The camera captures frames, and the TF-Lite model detects the ball's position (center X).
 The Raspberry Pi sends the ball’s X-coordinate to the Arduino A PID controller calculates the error between the ball’s position and the center of the camera frame.